 Suite 200 (2nd floor front desk)

-The person specified to pick up the grant should give reception staff their name and tell them they are picking up an Unexpected Circumstance Grant.
+The person specified to pick up the grant should give reception staff their name and tell them they are picking up an Crisis Grant.
 Staff will ask to see ID.

 For applications that are not approved, referrers will be notified by email of the outcome.
 If the CIF criteria were met and referrers would like to reapply, a new application form must be completed and submitted for a future grant deadline.

 Questions?
 Please contact Harreson Sito (Project Manager) by email: firstname.lastname@example.org or by phone: 604-714-3771, ext 2239.